openstack/manila/doc/source/devref/zfs_on_linux_driver.rst

   installed.
 * For ZFS hosts that support replication:
    * SSH access for each other should be passwordless.
-   * IP used for share exports should be available by ZFS hosts for each other.
+   * Service IP addresses should be available by ZFS hosts for each other.
-   * Username should be the same for accessing each of ZFS hosts.

 Supported Operations
 --------------------